Peace Memorial in Hiroshima

 Features of the Hiroshima Peace Memorial

 The explosion occurred 160 meters from the exhibition center.
 Everyone who was in it died.
 The building itself was significantly destroyed and burned.
 The dome survived, but was significantly damaged.
-Now it is called "Genbaku Domu" - "Atomic Dome".
-It was strengthened to avoid collapse, but was not restored.
+Now it is called "Gambaku Dom" - "Atomic Dome".
+It was reinforced to avoid collapse, but was not rebuilt.
 Today it is the most famous object of the memorial complex.
-The building stands on the banks of the Ota in the historical center and occupies more than 1000 sq. m. m.
-Nearby, on the opposite side of the river, on a small island there is a Peace Memorial Park.
-During a nuclear attack, the island was at the epicenter of the explosion.
-The park contains sculptures and monuments, a Memorial Museum, a ceremonial bell, a Children's Peace Monument and a cenotaph - this is the name of the common tombstone for victims of a nuclear explosion.
+The building stands on the banks of the Ota River in the historical center and occupies more than 1,000 square meters.
+Nearby, on the opposite side of the river, on a small island is the Peace Memorial Park.
+During the nuclear attack, the island was at the epicenter of the explosion.
+There are sculptures and monuments in the park, a Memorial Museum, a ceremonial bell, a Children's Peace Monument and a cenotaph, which is the name of the common gravestone to the victims of the nuclear explosion.

-In the high school curriculum for Japanese schoolchildren, a mandatory introduction to the Atomic Bell has been introduced so that they can see the terrible consequences of ill-considered actions.
-Despite protests from representatives of the United States and China, in 1996, Genbaku Dome was included in the UNESCO World Heritage List.
-The international community has praised the Hiroshima Peace Memorial as the most important evidence of the extremely negative consequences of the use of nuclear weapons.
+The Japanese high school curriculum has introduced mandatory familiarization with the Atomic Bell so that they can see the terrible consequences of ill-considered actions.
+Despite the protests of representatives of the United States and China, in 1996, the Gambaku House was included in the UNESCO World Heritage List.
+The international community has assessed the Hiroshima Peace Memorial as the most important evidence of the extremely negative consequences of the use of nuclear weapons.

 Peace Memorial in Hiroshima Peace Memorial in Hiroshima Peace Memorial in Hiroshima Peace Memorial in Hiroshima Peace Memorial in Hiroshima Peace Memorial in Hiroshima